 Pale Fire is a masterpiece of ludic literature, an intricate concatenation of word games about literature, exile, madness, and life and death.
 At the heart of the novel is a 999-line poem by the fictitious poet John Shade, also entitled “Pale Fire,” but the majority of the novel is a parasitic scholarly commentary and index by a highly unreliable narrator, Charles Kinbote, who insists on his own overbearing interpretation of the poem.
 Kinbote claims that Shade was directly inspired by his own tales of the (fictitious) kingdom of Zembla, and that he is a king in exile being hunted by an assassin.
 Shade’s poem, however, is (at least on the surface) a poem of mourning for his dead daughter, Hazel Shade, and a meditation on the possibility of life after death.
 Complicated parallels and echoes between the poem and its extensive paratexts suggest elusive (and allusive) meanings, particularly the notion that Shade’s poem may actually be Kinbote’s own work, or that Kinbote’s commentary may be Shade’s own joke.
 In short, this is not the kind of book one would expect to see a replicant reading, or to see referenced in a blockbuster science fiction movie.
 What can it mean?

 First, it suggests that literature functions as a sign of displaced humanity (a “humanness” that is not essentially fixed to any particular physical embodiment).
 In an early scene, K’s holographic girlfriend, Joi, picks up a hardcover copy of Pale Fire and asks if K will read to her (see fig. 1).
 “You hate that book,” he replies.
 Why does Joi hate Pale Fire?
 One critic suggests that it is because, as a reflection of K’s unexpressed emotions, she is able to hate what he is required to accept, or “perhaps Joi just found Pale Fire disappointing after loving Lolita.
 Who knows?”
 (Ericson 23).
-I would suggest that it is because, as a holographic life form projected by a perishable electronic device and programmed to serve a human owner, she is uncomfortably close to “pale fire” herself, a mere reflection of another person’s desires.
+Conversely, I would suggest that it is because, as a holographic life form projected by a perishable electronic device and programmed to serve a human owner, she is uncomfortably close to “pale fire” herself, a mere reflection of another person’s desires.
 However, as I will argue in more detail below, there is a strange affinity between K, Joi, and the book itself: all three are forms of artificial intelligence, responsive archives of humanity embodied in different material substrates.
-For now the question remains, why would a replicant want to read any book, let alone a strange novel like Pale Fire?
-Literature has been understood as a vital mode of human self-interpretation and self-unfolding—art is, after all, “a means of human self-exegesis” (Iser xiii)—but what could it mean to an artificial life form like Officer K, who seemingly has no self to speak of?
+For now the question remains, why would a replicant want to read any book, let alone a strange novel such as Pale Fire?
+Literature has been understood as a vital mode of human self-interpretation and self-unfolding—art is, after all, “a means of human self-exegesis” (Iser xiii)—but what could it mean to an artificial life form such as Officer K, who seemingly has no self to speak of?
 What does it mean to read like a replicant?

 Figure 1: Pale Fire, Officer K’s favourite book?
 Still from Blade Runner 2049.
 2017.